afshin-hoseini/DownloadManager/README.md

 # DownloadManager
-A simple, light and flexible multi thread or multi get download manager.
+A simple, light and flexible multi thread or multi get download manager library for swift projects.